akaloti/Checkers-with-GUI/README.md

 I programmed this in C++ with the help of the SFML 2.0 library.
 I used Microsoft Visual C++ 2010 Express.

+Please see the following video for a demonstration: https://www.youtube.com/watch?v=RUPKaMpN1WA.

 Features
 --------